Welcome to the Largest Marketplace for Farming, Landscaping and Lawn Care

 Overview of DIY Raised Garden Beds

-DIY Raised Garden Beds involve creating a small space for growing plants at a suitable height from the ground.
-Growers can create them directly on the ground or elevate them a few feet above the ground.
-A boundary of wood or metal is essential to keep the plants safe.
-These small-sized gardens can grow a large number of plants efficiently.
+DIY Raised Garden Beds would be making a small or some bigger space for growing plants in a raised pattern above the ground.
+Growers can create them right on the ground or a few feet from the ground.
+A border of wood or metal is necessary to protect the plants.
+These miniature gardens can efficiently produce a surprising number of plants.

-- A disease-free soil mix containing fertile topsoil.
+• A sterile soil mix with rich topsoil.

 Types of Raised Garden Beds